Estimating the Performance of Entity Resolution Algorithms: Lessons Learned Through PatentsView.org: Author Contributions

 \section{Author Contributions}

-Olivier Binette led the evaluation project and wrote most of this manuscript.
+Olivier Binette led the evaluation project and wrote the majority of the manuscript.
 Sokhna A York and Emma Hickerson carried out the data collection by manually reviewing inventor clusters.
 Youngsoo Baek provided bias adjustment and uncertainty quantification for ratio estimators.
 Sarvo Madhavan was a technical advisor and contributed to code.
 Christina Jones was an advisor and project manager.
 All authors provided input on the manuscript.